-The TRANSDRIFT VII expedition aboard the Russian research vessel YAKOV SMIRNITSKIY (August 19 to September 16, 1999) focussed on the evaluation of seasonal environmental changes in the Laptev Sea.
-For this, comprehensive oceanographic, geochemical, and biological measurements were carried out.
+The TRANSDRIFT VII expedition aboard the Russian research vessel Yakov Smirnitskiy (August 19 to September 16, 1999) focused on the evaluation of seasonal environmental changes in the Laptev Sea.
+Comprehensive oceanographic, geochemical, and biological measurements were carried out.
 In addition, two long-term oceanographic bottom stations (ADCP stations) were recovered.

 On the whole, the working program focussed on the usage of modern measuring instruments.
 A large amount of various environmental parameters in the water column and at the seafloor was recorded in high resolution.
 For the first time, we succeeded in recording important key elements that make a realistic modeling of modern environmental conditions possible.
 In this context, the results of the ADCP stations, which reliably worked for more than a year, are of particular importance.
 Moreover, the measuring instruments of the ADCP stations were again deployed after a short check, among other purposes, in order to register the runoff rates of the large Siberian river systems.
 This will enable us to describe the complicated interaction of the different water masses in the Laptev Sea and to record the transport of, e.g., nutrients and sediment deposited at the seafloor.
 The evaluation of this considerable amount of data will take its time but even now it becomes obvious that the Laptev Sea environmental system is very sensitive to changes.